 Lord Cornwallis (1786-93)

-Lord Cornwallis is Father of civil services in India
+Lord Cornwallis is the Father of civil services in India.

 Prior to Cornwallis’s tenure, company employees were allowed to trade on their own accounts and use company ships to send their own goods back to Europe.

 This practice was tolerated when the company was profitable, but by the 1780s the company’s finances were not in good shape.

 Lord Cornwallis eliminated the practice, increasing employee salaries in compensation.

 In 1790 he introduced circuit courts with company employees as judges and set up a court of appeals in Calcutta.

 On 28 October 1793, he succeeded in the Administration.